- New COVID-19 cases fell to fewer than 50,000 per day over the past week.

-- Vaccinations are helping ease the pandemic, but experts say the public still needs to adhere to safety protocols to avoid another surge in cases.
+- Vaccinations are beginning to help ease the pandemic, but experts say the public still needs to adhere to safety protocols.

 Editor’s note: This story will be updated regularly as new statistics are released.

 The number of new COVID-19 cases in the United States declined this past week with experts expressing some optimism along with concerns over falling vaccination numbers.

 According to figures from the Centers for Disease Control and Prevention (CDC), the average number of new U.S. cases dipped to below 50,000 per day this past week.